 very damaging to rivers and streams.

-For details on fertilizers: Fertilizer Basics
+For in-depth tutorial on fertilizers: Fertilizer Basics

 Lawn Applications: An ideal fall fertilizer blend has an N:P:K (nitrogen - phosphorus - potassium) ratio of 24-4-12

 with IBDU (Isobutylidene diurea).
 In this formulation, a small amount of nitrogen is immediately